run-ai/docs/docs/Administrator/Cluster-Setup/cluster-prerequisites.md

 ## Hardware Requirements

-*   __Kubernetes: Dedicated CPU-only worker node:__ To save on expensive GPUs-based hardware, we recommend (though not a must), a dedicated, CPU-only worker machine.
-Run:AI requires the following resources:
+*   (Production only) Dedicated __Run:AI System__ Nodes: To reduce downtime and save CPU cycles on expensive GPU Machines, we recommend that production deployments will contain at least one, dedicated worker machine, designated for Run:AI Software:

     *   4 CPUs
     *   8GB of RAM
-    *   At least 50GB of Disk space
+    *   50GB of Disk space

 *   __Shared data volume:__ Run:AI uses Kubernetes to abstract away the machine on which a container is running: